alcionai/corso/website/blog/2023-2-4-where-to-store-corso.md

 Some of them include:

-- Google Cloud: One of the largest cloud providers in the world, Google offers

-[an S3-compatible API](https://cloud.google.com/storage/docs/interoperability) on top of its Google Cloud Storage (GCS) offering.
+- Google Cloud: One of the largest cloud providers in the world, Google offers [an S3-compatible API](https://cloud.google.com/storage/docs/interoperability) on top of its Google Cloud Storage (GCS) offering.
 - Backblaze: Known for its deep analysis of hard drive failure statistics, Backblaze offers an S3-compatible API for its B2 Cloud Storage product.
 They also make the bold claim of costing [significantly less than AWS S3](https://www.backblaze.com/b2/cloud-storage-pricing.html)
 (I haven’t evaluated these claims) but Glacier is still cheaper (see below for more details)
 - HPE: HPE Greenlake offers S3 compatibility and claims superior performance over S3.
 If you want to get a sense of how ‘Enterprise’ HPE is, the best writeup I could find of their offerings is [available only as a PDF](https://www.hpe.com/us/en/collaterals/collateral.a50006216.Create-value-from-data-2C-at-scale-E2-80-93-HPE-GreenLake-for-Scality-solution-brief.html).
-- Wasabi: Another very popular offering, Wasabi has very good integration with existing AWS components at a reduced cost but watch out for the minimum monthly storage charge and the minimum storage duration policy!
+- Wasabi: Another popular offering, Wasabi has great integration with existing AWS components at a reduced cost but watch out for the minimum monthly storage charge and the minimum storage duration policy!

 This is an incomplete list, but any S3-compliant storage with immediate retrieval is expected to work with Corso today.